ssato/python-anyconfig/docs/introduction.rst

   # overwritten by the later ones instead of merge:
   conf6 = anyconfig.load("/etc/foo.d/*.json", ac_merge=anyconfig.MS_REPLACE)

-Also, it can process configuration files which are actually `jinja2-based template <http://jinja.pocoo.org>`_ files:
+Also, it can process configuration files which are `jinja2-based template <http://jinja.pocoo.org>`_ files:

 - Enables to load a substantial configuration rendered from half-baked configuration template files with given context